Demond Wilson

 Grady Demond Wilson (born October 13, 1946) is an American actor and author.
-He portrayed Lamont Sanford, the son of Fred Sanford (played by Redd Foxx) in the NBC sitcom Sanford and Son (1972–77), and Oscar Madison in The New Odd Couple (1982–83).
-He appeared in the film Me and the Kid (1993).
+He played Lamont Sanford, the son of Fred Sanford (played by Redd Foxx) on the NBC sitcom Sanford and Son (1972–1977).
+He then portrayed Oscar Madison on The New Odd Couple (1982–1983) and appeared in the film Me and the Kid (1993).

 Early life and career

 Wilson was born in Valdosta, Georgia, in 1946, and grew up in New York City, where he studied tap dance and ballet.
-He made his Broadway debut at age four and danced at Harlem's Apollo Theater at twelve.
+He made his Broadway debut at age four and danced at Harlem's Apollo Theater at age 12.
 Wilson was raised as a Catholic and served as an altar boy.
-His grandmother was Pentecostal, and Wilson briefly discerned the Catholic priesthood.
-At age thirteen, Wilson's appendix ruptured, almost killing him, but he vowed to serve God as an adult in some ministerial capacity.
+Although his grandmother, Ada Mitchell, was Pentecostal, Wilson briefly discerned the Catholic priesthood.
+At age 13, Wilson's appendix ruptured, almost killing him, but he vowed to serve God as an adult in some ministerial capacity.